 1. The adult has mental capacity to make decisions about their life.

 2. There is a risk of serious harm or death, which is imminent or likely, and arises from issues such as:

 - Severe self-neglect

-- High fire risk
+- Homelessness and rough sleeping

 - Rapidly deteriorating health

 - Persistent refusal of essential services

 - Targeting by others (e.g. hate crime, sexual violence, anti-social behaviour)